PlasmaControl/bes-edgeml-models/elm_classification/README.md

 `archives/model_tools/` is a Python module and the primary set of tools for training ML models. `archives/hpo/` is a directory with python modules and Slurm scripts to perform hyper-parameter optimization with Optuna. `archives/multitrain/` is out-of-date but similar to `hpo/`.
 The scripts and python modules in `multi-train/` are intended to perform multiple training runs for a single set of model parameters, for example, the "best" parameters from HPO.

-`train.py` and `analyze.py` are the main scripts used for training and inference.
+`train.py` and `analyze.py` are the main scripts used for training, and inference respectively.

 ## Getting started
 There are certain command line arguments which should be passed along with the training script.
 You can find more help about these by running